micmejia/bible-dump/AMPC/Mark/Mark 15.md

-So also the chief priests, with the scribes, made sport of Him to one another, saying, He rescued others [[^h]from death]; Himself He is unable to rescue.
+So also the chief priests, with the scribes, made sport of Him to one another, saying, He rescued others [from death]; Himself He is unable to rescue.